How it works

 This understanding of consumers is also known as ‘jobs to be done’ and you can see a sample survey template for this here.

 Setting your price can be challenging; you don’t want to undersell yourself but you don’t want to scare customers away either.
 If only you knew what people would be willing to pay.
-Undertaking price sensitivity testing (or a pricing testing survey using our price testing survey template) can help you discover the pricing preferences of your target customers.
+Undertaking price sensitivity testing can help you discover the pricing preferences of your target customers.

 One way of doing this is by utilising the van Westendorp Pricing Model, in which survey participants are asked four questions: